sheynkman-lab/IsoSeq-Nextflow/README.md

     * demultiplexing and primer removal
 2. merge
     * combine ccs reads based on barcode pair
+    * only valid barcodes pairs are merged - all combinations of 3p__5p barcode pairs as defined in barcodes.fasta
 3. refine
     * polyA tail trimming
     * concatemer removal